-Hannah took this incredible picture of me on, and for, my birthday, May 29, 2016.
-It is taken at the British Museum.
-When I first saw it – I wept and occasionally I still do.
+But back to the incredible photograph.
+When I first saw it – I wept and occasionally still do.
 I weep because it captures what I love about myself.
 I have a look of hope, of optimism that is in place despite a life marred by dreadful abuse as a child that left scars, both physically and mentally.
 I rather feel like a miracle child, well an old child at this point as I was born in 1943.
 On my good days I spread joy- living well is the best revenge.
-The joy I feel and spread is revenge, I know that those people who harmed me as well as their progeny and their progeny’s progeny are not joyful due to the fact that living in a state of denial is paralyzing.
+The joy I feel and spread becomes revenge as I know that those people who harmed me as well as their progeny and their progeny’s progeny are not joyful due to the fact that living in a state of denial is paralyzing.
 I no longer see or communicate with my nuclear family – I am under Doctor’s orders not to do so.
 I always tell the truth – well sometimes I exaggerate a little but in this case, I am not.

 When I lived in London people met me, scratched their heads and said: “Were you always like this?”
 I don’t know, underneath perhaps.
-While there, at the Victoria and Albert Museum I met two strangers.
-Actually both black.
+While there, at the Victoria and Albert Museum I met two strangers, both black.
 The man said: Where do you get your energy?
 You are so creative.
-The woman said: what you exude is confidence.
-Were you always like this?
+The woman said: “What you exude is confidence.
+Were you always like this?”
 I thought as I wandered about the museum, emerging at an exhibit on underwear.
 What is different?
 What is the same?
 I am way, way more vulnerable.
 I am way, way more daring and decisive.
 I am extremely open and opinionated.
 I have systematically depopulated my world of negative people and plan to keep them out of my life,.
 I have quite frankly been used by people, by families back home and goodness knows by people in Vancouver and several attempts have been made by Instagram ‘friends’.
-But I take it in stride and am happy I never have to see them in Instagram scams and see them again in real life.
+But I take it in stride and am happy I never have to see them neither Instagram scams nor see them again in real life.
 I laugh more, early and often.
 Seriously, tens, if not hundreds, of people comment on my laugh, in approving ways.
 I used to think I had to conquer evil but now I see that this is impossible.
 Evil plays dirty and the only way you can fight it is to adopt those techniques.
 Who wants to?
 All one can do is to step aside.
 Get out of evil’s clutches and watch them self destruct.
 It has been such a hard lesson to learn, and so against my nature.
-But the joy one feels when you step aside.and acknowledge defeat is immense.
+But the joy one feels when you step aside and acknowledge defeat is immense.
 I read somewhere that admitting defeat is energizing.
 It is.

 But there are a couple of complicating factors to the explanations for any behaviour change.
 I stopped taking antidepressants in April, 2015 after a sentence of about 30 years.
 I developed a systemic allergy to the brand I was taking.
-Moreover, there are often behavioral changes after major head trauma, trauma being hit by the motorcycle on September 13, 2014.
+Moreover, there are often behavioural changes after major head trauma, trauma being hit by the motorcycle on September 13, 2014.
 I looked the wrong way when crossing a street on my second day in London.
 I have post traumatic flashbacks which were suppressed for years by the antidepressants.
 Not fun, but they do pass.
 Nothing much to be done about behavioural changes say doctors and psychologists.
 But the most transformative thing was the realization that the accident, a near fatality, was actually a near death experience.
-I view the world different as a result.
+I view the world differently as a result.
 In a good way as I live in the present.

 He: I pave the road.
 You drive the car.